NeoTRAN001/MongoDB_Platzi/README.md

-# Curso de MongoDB y Redis en Platzi
+# Course of MongoDB and Redis de Platzi

 # API in Python, MongoDB and Redis